victoria.paniagua [at] eui.eu

 50014 Fiesole (FI) - Italy

 My dissertation, “Protecting Capital: Economic Elites, Asset Portfolio Diversification and the Politics of Distribution”, is the 2019 recipient of the Mancur Olson Award for the Best Dissertation in Political Economy in the previous two years given by the American Political Science Association.
-A paper derived from one of its empirical chapters has received the Early Career Award for the best paper delivered by a graduate student at the 2018 Midwest Political Science Association conference.
 This work, which is the backbone of my current book project, studies why, how, and to what extent economic elites influence developmental and redistributive policies.
-Empirically, it examines the long history of elites in Argentina and Chile drawing on over a century of original individual- and subnational-level archival data on economic elites' inter-personal networks, asset ownership, transcripts from parliamentary sessions, roll-call votes and census data.
+Empirically, it examines the long history of elites in Argentina and Chile drawing on over a century of original individual- and subnational-level archival data on economic elites' inter-personal networks, asset ownership, transcripts from parliamentary sessions, roll-call votes, and census data.